KTV lounge involved in COVID-19 cluster closed for disinfection, does not know who infected hostesses are

 He also stressed that his establishment does not hire hostesses, and he did not know who the infected Vietnamese hostesses were.
 Instead, he said they were likely patrons.

+"All of us are hoping we can reopen to nightlife entertainment.
+That's why we are trying to (get through) this period.

+"The Government has given us a chance to operate as F&B, so we try our best to adhere to the rules that the Government sets."

-Regardless, MOH had said it would be conducting special testing operations for all staff members of these premises “to quickly uncover any community infection cases”.
+MOH had said on Monday it would be conducting special testing operations for all staff members of these premises “to quickly uncover any community infection cases”.

 Free COVID-19 testing will also be extended to anyone who has visited the premises or similar lounges or clubs operating as F&B outlets between Jun 29 and Jul 12.